Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Radioactive Origins

 \section{Radioactive Origins}

-The background signals can be taken into two categories.
-Signals caused by interactions with atomic electrons are called electron recoil (ER) events.
-And signals resulted from interactions with the nuclei of the xenon target are nuclear recoil (NR) events \cite{Liu_2017,Undagoitia_2015}.
+The background signals can be divided into two categories.
+Signals caused by interactions with atomic electrons are called electron recoil (ER) events, while signals resulted from interactions with the nuclei of the xenon target are nuclear recoil (NR) events \cite{Liu_2017,Undagoitia_2015}.

-Benefiting from the 2400-m marble overburden, the cosmic ray flux at CJPL can be suppressed to $3.53\times 10^{-10} \ \rm{cm^{-2}s^{-1}}$ \cite{JNE:2020bwn}.
+Benefiting from the 2400-m rock overburden, the cosmic ray flux at CJPL can be suppressed to $3.53\times 10^{-10} \ \rm{cm^{-2}s^{-1}}$ \cite{JNE:2020bwn}.
 Thus, the muon-induced background is negligible.
-Therefore, the background of PandaX-4T originates from three main sources: the radioactive isotopes in materials (bulk and surface), xenon target impurities, and physics background.
+Therefore, the background of PandaX-4T originates from three main sources: radioactive isotopes in materials (bulk and surface), xenon target impurities, and neutrino-related background.

-Long-lived radioactive isotopes such as $^{40}$K, $^{232}$Th, and $^{238}$U exist in each type of detector material.
+Long-lived radioactive isotopes such as $^{40}$K, $^{232}$Th, and $^{238}$U exist in all detector materials.
 Both their decays and subsequent decays from their daughter isotopes may result in background contributions.
-Also, $^{222}$Rn, a progeny of $^{238}$U decay, breaks secular equilibrium of the $^{238}$U decay chain due to out-gassing radon which diffuses uniformly in the xenon target.
-While $^{220}$Rn from the $^{232}$Th chain can be neglected because of its short half-life (55 s).
+Also, $^{222}$Rn, a progeny of $^{238}$U decay, breaks the secular equilibrium of the $^{238}$U decay chain due to out-gassing radon which diffuses uniformly in the xenon target.
+Conversely, $^{220}$Rn from the $^{232}$Th chain can be neglected because of its short half-life (55 s).
 Radon daughters with longer half-life ($^{210}$Pb and $^{210}$Po) deposited on the detector surface may contribute to surface contamination.
-Industrial-induced isotopes like $^{60}$Co and $^{137}$Cs during materials production also lead to background contribution.
+Industrial isotopes introduced during materials production like $^{60}$Co and $^{137}$Cs also lead to background contributions.
 For those isotopes, gamma and beta decays result in ER background.
 In addition, some isotopes in $^{232}$Th, $^{235}$U, and $^{238}$U decay chains release neutrons either through spontaneous fission or via ($\rm{\alpha}$, n) reactions, which leads to NR background events \cite{LZ_2020,XENON_2017,ngammaML}.

-Xenon target impurity also produce background events in DM search energy range.
-For example, $^{85}$Kr in commercial liquid xenon, which is a beta emitter, will bring in ER background events.
+Xenon target impurities also produce background events in the DM search energy range.
+For example, $^{85}$Kr is a beta emitter in commercial liquid xenon, which will result in ER background events.

-Physics background can not be suppressed. $^{136}$Xe, a two-neutrino double-beta decay isotope comprising 8.9\% of natural xenon, makes ER background contributions.
-Solar neutrino is another source of physics background.
-It is irreducible so that necessary estimation need to be taken into consideration.
+Neutrino-related background cannot be suppressed. $^{136}$Xe, a two-neutrino double-beta decay isotope comprising 8.9\% of natural xenon, makes ER background contributions.
+Solar neutrinos are irreducible so that related estimations need to be taken into consideration.